harinadh8n/react-application/README.md

 ../ → Moves from react-app to nested-folder-level-3.
 ../ → Moves from nested-folder-level-3 to nested-folder-level-2.
 After reaching the parent directory of back-folder, you append back-folder/myFile.

+//Common mistakes
+Event listeners should be writtened in the Arrow Function format

+Set State
+________

+we cant update the state directly we need to use setState() to change the value calling setState() in render() function because it become infinite loop as it changing the value of state whenever values change in state render() get clled automatically. we dont have to call any finctions with () we just need to mention this.functionsname with no paranthesis.

+State:
+________________
+The state is a JS object in whcih we store the components data that changes over time when state triggers the page get render()